FedericoFiorani/New-York-where-to-rent/README.md

 - shiny
 - shinyWidgets

-## More resources
-(Point interested users to any related literature and/or documentation.)

 ## About
 This is the repository for the course [Data Preparation and Workflow Management](https://dprep.hannesdatta.com/) at Tilburg University